HOUSTON – (Realty News Report) – Demand for land is high. Acreage is selling fast in the Houston area and prices are skyrocketing.

 Land prices have been rising sharply, more than double over the last year in many cases, said Laguarta, who said one major deal has hit $9 per square foot – an unheard of acreage price in outer suburbia.

-Residential developers are moving father into the suburbs, which is becoming acceptable to homeowners who don’t have to commute into the office every day because of work-from-home policies.
+Residential developers are moving farther into the suburbs, which is becoming acceptable to homeowners who don’t have to commute into the office every day because of work-from-home policies.

 The home building surge is not going to vanish anytime soon.
 The Zonda group is projecting Houston will have 39,500 to 41,500 single-family home starts in 2021, followed by 35,000 to 40,000 starts in 2022.
 That’s enough to keep Houston alongside Dallas as the top two home building markets in the nation – with a large lead over other cities.